Jason-Thomas274/Future-Seedlings/README.md

 # Future-Seedlings
-Educational website, linked to TPT for purchasable content
+Educational website to showcase e-learning materials, linked to TPT for purchasable downloadable content